How to enable lossless audio on Apple Music

 Again, this will chew through your data plan if you’re going to be using it on cellular or 5G data.

 Anything else I need to know about Apple Music lossless audio?

 While Apple’s official support pages say that “all the Apple Music apps” feature lossless audio, one doesn’t.

 That’s not entirely unsurprising.
-The Apple Music app on PS5 doesn’t mention lossless audio, and the Apple TV 4K only supports up to 48 kHz sample rates.
+The Apple Music app on PS5 doesn’t mention lossless audio, and the

 Now you know how to listen to the best quality audio through Apple Music, lossless (or more specifically, Hi-Res Lossless).